 To learn to scuba dive with Llŷn Sub Aqua Club will cost you around £170.

-This includes your BSAC membership fee, branch fee and all training materials including full kit hire.
+This includes your BSAC membership fee, branch fee and all training materials.
+Kit is available for hire if required.

 This is the best value scuba training we think you’ll find!